-Fluorescence microscopy delivers powerful tools to access either the photophysical properties of single molecules or to measure other physical quantities with the help of these.
+Fluorescence microscopy delivers powerful tools to access either the photophysical properties of single molecules or to measure other physical quantities with the help of them.
 What is missing in the field of single molecule detection are methods to manipulate such nano-objects in solution allowing even to bring a controlled number of molecules together to study their interaction, aggregation or chemistry.
 The group develops experimental methods to localize and manipulate single molecules and nano-objects in solution.
 They are based on the generation of local temperature gradients.
 While an increased temperature at first glance enhances fluctuations, temperature gradients induce interfacial flows which cause the migration of objects.
 This is known as thermophoresis.

 Thermophoresis causes in most of the cases a migration from the hot to the cold due to interfacial flows trigged by a temperature gradient along the surface of an object.
 Point heat sources in a thermal bath create temperature profiles which decay with the inverse distance from the heat source.
 Their temperature gradients can be very strong and reach easily 109 K/m.
 Such heat sources are therefore repulsive points for objects suspended in a liquid.
 If they are arranged appropriately, they form spatial temperature profiles which allow the trapping of single nano-objects in solution.